There are two types of technological modelling:

-- Prototyping is the realisation of a fully functioning model
+- Prototyping (literally, “creating the first of a kind”) is the realisation of a fully functioning model using the actual materials

-Taken together, the two types of modelling provide evidence of factors that may impact on, and consequences that may result from, the development of a technological outcome.
+Taken together, the two types of modelling provide evidence of factors that may impact on, and consequences that may result from, the student developing a technological outcome.

 - prototypes enable technologists to explore factors that may have a bearing on the future development/manufacture of a technological outcome, in this way supporting them to justify the outcome as fit (or not fit) for purpose.

-Technological modelling is an important tool in every technological domain but the knowledge and skills involved in creating and interpreting models are domain-specific.
+Technological modelling is an important tool in every technological area but the knowledge and skills involved in creating and interpreting models are specific.

 Note to teachers

 At levels 1–4 students can learn much about functional modelling within the context of their own practice.
 But by the time they get to level 5 they need to be learning from the experience of a broad range of technologists so that their understanding is not limited to what they can personally do or by the opportunities available in their school setting.